embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 #### "Magic" imports
 Afterwards, we need to convert all "magic" imports in our Dapp's code to relative imports.

 The first one is the EmbarkJS import.
 The "magic" import is `"Embark/EmbarkJS"`.
-We need to convert that to the relative path.
-The `embarkjs.js` script is at the root of  `embarkArtifacts/`, so you need to convert it to something like `"./embarkArtifacts/embarkjs"`.
+Anywhere we have `"Embark/EmbarkJS"` in our Dapp's code, we need to convert that to the relative path.
+Because we are trying to get the `EmbarkJS` library, and the `embarkjs.js` script is located in the root of  `embarkArtifacts/`, we need to replace

 Secondly, we need to update the "magic" contract imports.
 These will need to change from